stigkj/gradle-dependency-lock-plugin/README.md

 *dependencyLock.lockFile*

-Allows the user to override the configured lockFile name via the command line.
+Allows the user to override the configured lock file name via the command line.

     ./gradlew -PdependencyLock.lockFile=<filename> <tasks>

 *dependencyLock.ignore*

-Allows the user to ignore any present lockFile and/or command line overrides falling back to standard gradle dependency resolution.
-Plugin checks for the existence of the property, any value will cause the fallback to standard.
+Allows the user to ignore any present lock file and/or command line overrides falling back to standard gradle dependency resolution.
+Plugin checks for the existence of the property; any value will cause the fallback to standard.

     ./gradlew -PdependencyLock.ignore=true <tasks>